tarantool/modulekit/README.md

     ...
     ```

-3. Implement code in `./mymodule/`.
+3. Implement your code in `./mymodule/`.

 4. Add tests to `./test/mymodule.test.lua`: